 However — and maybe this is a spoiler alert — there is clearly one more person that woke up on the ship with them.
 And that person is Lawrence's hairstylist.

-Lawrence's roots are so pristine, her blonde, multi-dimensional color so perfectly toned, her waves so perfectly tousled, it doesn't look like she left Earth — let alone the salon — less than a few hours ago.
-Unless that hibernation juice she was sleeping in is made of a crazy, color-preserving cocktail, or that robot bartender is a genius with balayage, or being frozen in time freezes your hair color too, something is really off here.
+Lawrence's roots are so pristine, her blonde, multi-dimensional colour so perfectly toned, her waves so perfectly tousled, it doesn't look like she left Earth — let alone the salon — less than a few hours ago.
+Unless that hibernation juice she was sleeping in is made of a crazy, colour-preserving cocktail, or that robot bartender is a genius with balayage, or being frozen in time freezes your hair colour too, something is really off here.
 (And even if that last part is true, Lawrence says in the beginning that they've been awake on the ship a year — which would equate to at least two to three inches of grow-in.)

 This isn't the first time hair has affected my ability to suspend disbelief in cinema.
 Who can forget Rosamund Pike's perfect, sharp, blonde bob in Gone Girl, which she apparently put together herself with box dye and a pair of shears.
 Or every action film ever created in which the female lead runs around wearing loose waves, despite apocalyptic threats on her life.
 The only time I've really been able to take off my beauty-editor hat and sink into a movie was Blue Jasmine, in which you can watch Cate Blanchett's roots grow in with her increasing delusion.

 In a time when actors undergo serious hair and body changes for roles, it doesn't make sense to me that we are still seeing female action heroes on screen with near-perfect Instagram waves.
 Yes, I understand it helps with continuity.
 Sure, it looks really pretty.
 And, yes, the patriarchy is probably somehow to blame, too.